|

 - Trauma support: To have successful treatment outcomes in the long run, depressed adults need help working through past trauma.
 Healing from traumatic events takes time, but it’s a core part of building lasting resilience.

 - Routine and structure: When depression disrupts someone’s life, getting back on track requires creating new, good habits.
-With time, practice and guidance, a depressed individual can drastically improve physical, mental and emotional well-being.
+With time, practice, and guidance, a depressed individual can drastically improve their physical, mental, and emotional well-being.
 In addition, health habits learned in rehab increase the chance of success when treatment is over.

 - Community engagement: Connecting with others, such as peers and mentors, creates a supportive network.
 Short-term programs or counseling services are unlikely to offer this level of authentic interaction.
 Many long-term care programs encourage past clients to keep in touch online or through in-person gatherings after discharge.